-Sets the path to the root directory where runtime data for the Cb Response server is stored.
+Sets the path to the root directory where runtime data for the Carbon Black EDR server is stored.
 This data includes Solr, PostgreSQL, and flat-file storage of module files.
-Each of these storage types has additional parameters, which are described in this document.
+Each of these storage types has additional parameters, which are described herein.

-Consult Carbon Black Technical Support if you want to move your data root directory from one volume to another.
+Consult VMware Carbon Black Technical Support to move your data root directory from one volume to another.